lemocla/Codzilla/README.md

       - ### **Frontend**

-        When a user input an image url in the relevant field, the string will be check for the two following elements:
+        When a user input an image url in the relevant field, the string will be checked for the two following elements:
         - it contains http or https
         - it contains an image exstension such as png, jpg, jpeg, svg ...